mayel/bonfire-app/docs/building/add-a-new-widget.md

 ```

-We use `:stateless_component`, a [function](notion://www.notion.so/Add-a-new-widget-62970e3602ba42e3891ad80afa419448) that wraps the `Surface.Component` and includes a list of [helpers](notion://www.notion.so/Add-a-new-widget-62970e3602ba42e3891ad80afa419448) widely used across most components.
+We use `:stateless_component`, a [function](https://github.com/bonfire-networks/bonfire_ui_common/blob/main/lib/web.ex#L543) that wraps the `Surface.Component` and includes a list of [helpers](https://github.com/bonfire-networks/bonfire_ui_common/blob/main/lib/web.ex#L575) widely used across most components.

 Since we want to include the widget on the user profile, we can gather the location data from there, so we define the `location` prop.

-Widgets are wrapped in a `WidgetBlockLive` surface component that takes care of injecting a style and the basic prop as the title.
+Widgets are wrapped in a [WidgetBlockLive](https://github.com/bonfire-networks/bonfire_ui_common/blob/main/lib/components/widgets/widget_block_live.ex) component that takes care of injecting a style and the basic prop as the title.
 The initial implementation of our `widget_forecast_live.sface` looks like this:

 ```elixir
 <Bonfire.UI.Common.WidgetBlockLive widget_title={e(@location, "")}>